 All these elements work perfectly towards creating an idealistic, almost romantic scene.
 The Katherine Heigl style should be used when you want to communicate what your design has to contribute to the quality of life and happiness.

-If the investors are worried about whether the design integrates well or not in the existing surroundings, The Katherine Heigl render can swing them in the right direction and help you get the project.
+If the investors are worried about whether the design integrates well or not in the existing surroundings, The Katherine Heigl render can swing them in the right direction and help you get the job.

 If your focus is on modern architectural designs, the Whodunnit style might have all the answers that you need.
 This style was created to help architects highlight the most important elements in their designs.
 When you introduce high saturation and medium to low contracts, modern materials, and angular shapes cannot be seen clearly.